-Growing Great Kids (GGK) is a comprehensive and skillsfocused home-visiting curriculum that takes a strength-based approach to growing nurturing parent-child relationships and supporting healthy childhood development.
+Growing Great Kids (GGK) is a comprehensive and skills- focused homevisiting curriculum that takes a strength-based approach to growing nurturing parent-child relationships and supporting healthy childhood development.
 GGK modules are specifically designed to build protective factors for children, strengthen family foundations, and cultivate parental resilience.

-ECE Curriculum: HighScope®
+ECE Curriculum: Creative Curriculum ®

-HighScope® is the curriculum most Starfish Family Services Early Childhood programs utilize to meet the needs, interests, strengths, and development of all children.
-With more than 50 years of proven experience, HighScope® research shows that "high-quality early education improves a child's chances for long-term success and that the positive impact of high-quality early education goes beyond the child to improve the lives of future generations."
-Learn more about HighScope®
+Creative Curriculum ® is the curriculum most Starfish Family Services Early Childhood programs utilize to meet the needs, interests, strengths, and development of all children.
+The creators of Creative Curriculum, Teaching Strategies, believes that "all children deserve a nurturing, engaging, and high-quality learning environment designed to support their unique needs throughout the critical, formative years".
+Learn more about Creative Curriculum here.